sfeakes/AqualinkD/README.md

 ## Configuratio with home automation hubs
 ## Domoticz
+With MQTT
-Enable MQTT in Domoticz, and install a MQTT broker.
-(If you don;t want to do this, then follow generic hub setup) Create a virtual device for each piece of pool equiptment you have, eg Filter Pump, Spa Mode, Pool Light, Cleaner then place the Domoticz IDX for each device in the aqualinkd.conf file under the appropiate button.
+* Enable MQTT in Domoticz, and install a MQTT broker.
+* Create a virtual device for each piece of pool equiptment you have, eg Filter Pump, Spa Mode, Pool Light, Cleaner.
+* Place the Domoticz IDX for each device in the aqualinkd.conf file under the appropiate button.
+Then modify each virtual device.

+Without MQTT
+* Follow generic hub setup.

 ## MQTT
 Aqualinkd supports generic MQTT implimentations, as well as specific Domoticz one described above.